 Light is what makes the paintings of George Bates appear spontaneous and effortless.
 The same way a musician internalizes the music he or she plays so that it seems that the piece plays itself is how George thinks a painting should look, painted with ease and with magic.

 Since his first one-man show in Vancouver in 1971, Bate's work has been widely exhibited.
 His one-man exhibitions have appeared regularly, ususally each year or two.
 His work has been included in various group showings, as well as prominent charity auctions, fundraisers, and professional art association exhibitions.
 He is represented in many private and corporate collections in North America, Europe and the Far East.

-Bates is a Charter Member of the Canadian Society of Marine Artists and was elected Senior Member of the Federation of Canadian Artists in 1983.
+Bates was a Charter Member of the Canadian Society of Marine Artists and was elected Senior Member of the Federation of Canadian Artists in 1983.

-Bates resides with his wife, Shirley, in West Vancouver.
-His favored subjects are the places he constantly revisits, and has come to know best through his art: the Pacific Northwest, California, and the American Southwest, but also the street scenes and landscapes of Europe, especially France and his first homeland, Britain.
+His favored subjects were the places he constantly revisited, and has come to know best through his art: the Pacific Northwest, California, and the American Southwest, but also the street scenes and landscapes of Europe, especially France and his first homeland, Britain.